ringcentral/engage-digital-api-docs/docs/routing/quick-start/ruby.md

 no_breadcrumb:true

-# Interaction JavaScript Quick Start
+# Tasks Ruby Quick Start

 Welcome to the Engage Platform.

-In this Quick Start, we are going to help you generate a list of threads that agents can engage customers through in just a few minutes.
+In this Quick Start, we are going to help you get a list of tasks that agents can engage customers through in just a few minutes.
 Let's get started.

 ## Obtain Access Key